Dementia: Signs and symptoms

-The signs and symptoms of dementia may vary depending on the underlying subtype.
-However, there are some common features that may be grouped into three areas: cognitive, neuropsychiatric (also known as behavioural and psychological), and physical.
+The signs and symptoms of dementia may vary between individuals, and may vary according to the underlying subtype, particularly in the early stages but at the end stage of all types they are similar.
+Symptoms may be grouped into three areas: cognitive, neuropsychiatric (behavioral and psychological), and motor.

 The cognitive symptoms of dementia relate to the area of the brain affected.
-Typically this includes memory plus one other cognitive region.
-The most commonly affected areas of brain function include memory, language, attention, problem solving, and visuospatial function affecting perception and orientation.
-Signs of dementia include getting lost in a familiar neighborhood, using unusual words to refer to familiar objects, forgetting the name of a close family member or friend, forgetting old memories, and being unable to complete tasks independently.
-People with developing dementia can often fall behind on bill payments; specifically mortgage and credit cards, and a crashing credit score can be an early indicator of the disease.
-The symptoms progress at a continuous rate over several stages, and they vary across the dementia subtypes.
-Most types of dementia are slowly progressive with some deterioration of the brain well established before signs of the disorder become apparent.
+Typically this includes memory plus one other cognitive region affecting language (commonly), attention, problem solving or perception and orientation.
+Signs of dementia include wandering, and getting lost in a familiar neighborhood, using unusual words to refer to familiar objects, forgetting the name of a close family member or friend, forgetting old memories, forgetting to pay bills, and being unable to complete tasks independently.
+The symptoms progress at a continuous rate over several stages.
+Most types of dementia are slowly progressive with some deterioration of the brain well established before signs become apparent.

-The behavioral symptoms can include agitation, restlessness, inappropriate behavior, sexual disinhibition, and verbal or physical aggression.
-Psychological symptoms can include depression, hallucinations (most often visual), delusions, apathy, and anxiety.
-Also common are personality changes with the progression of dementia, such as increases in neuroticism and declines in conscientiousness.
+Neuropsychiatric symptoms (NPS) are a major feature of dementia affecting more than 90% of all cases, at different stages.
+They often present as first or early symptoms or syndromes, as mild behavioral impairment (MBI) that may reflect the subtype of dementia at issue.
+For example, a study has found that the first symptoms as NPS of personality change, and disinhibition will relate to a diagnosis of frontotemporal dementia.
+The presence of MBI on its own is not a cognitive impairment and is not recognized as dementia but may be an indicator for the development of mild cognitive impairment, as a predementia type.
+It may also be seen as a transitional state in the development of dementia.

-Behavioural symptoms in dementia are thought to be often due to unmet needs or untreated physical symptoms.
-Many of these symptoms may be improved by non-pharmacological measures such as appropriate exercise and empowering carers.
-Underlying physical causes of distress may also need to be targeted.
+The behavioral symptoms can include agitation, restlessness, inappropriate behavior, disinhibition, and verbal or physical aggression.

-Dementias may also produce a number of physical manifestations.
-These may include changes in gait, falls, repetitive movements, parkinsonism, or seizures.
-People with dementia are more likely to have problems with incontinence than those of a comparable age without dementia; they are three times more likely to have urinary incontinence and four times more likely to have fecal incontinence.
-Dementia can also affect the person's eating and drinking, often causing swallowing issues and weight loss that worsen as the illness progresses to later stages.
-Pain can also affect people with dementia, potentially as many as 79.6% of people with dementia in nursing homes may experience pain.
-However pain can be difficult to assess as people with dementia may be unable to communicate this verbally and instead it may manifest as behavioural symptoms.
+Psychological symptoms can include depression, hallucinations, delusions, apathy, and anxiety.
+Also common are personality changes with the progression of dementia, such as increases in neuroticism (negativity), and a decline in conscientiousness.

-People with dementia may often have other health conditions present, such as high blood pressure or diabetes, and there can sometimes be as many as four of these comorbidities.
-There is also increased prevalence of sarcopenia (muscle loss) and frailty among people with dementia.
+Motor symptoms and signs may include changes in gait, repetitive movements, parkinsonism, or seizures.
+Changes in gait can be responsible for falls.
+An inability to relax muscles, known as paratonia is an induced motor dysfunction that affects most people with dementia.
+Motor impairments are correlated with cognitive impairments, and are a main cause of disability and dependency.
+In advanced dementia paratonia may lead to fixed postures with contracted muscles, which can lead to broken skin, and infection, and also cause pain on movement.
+This type of motor disorder is not the same as that found in Lewy body dementias.